Skip to main content

 Holding through a funding window

 BTC perpetuals settle funding every 8 hours (00:00, 08:00, 16:00 UTC).
 If you hold a long when funding is positive, you pay shorts.
 If funding is negative, shorts pay you.
 Hex37 runs the actual Binance funding rate against your position size and adjusts your balance.
-Open a position, hold it overnight, look at your balance — the funding line item is now part of your education.
+Open a position, hold it overnight, look at your balance.
+The funding line item is now part of your education.

 What the receipt looks like